DiamonC/observer/README.md

 # About Observer

-Observer is a frontend for Arth Panel, an open-source & self-hosted minecraft server panel.
+Observer is a frontend for Arth Panel, a lightweight self-hosted Minecraft server panel.
 Observer is meant to be run as a docker container, and is made with HTML/CSS/JS, Node, SvelteKit, TailwindCSS, and DaisyUI.
 For testing purposes, there is an instance of observer running at https://servers.arthmc.xyz/

 ## How to Run